santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Severity-Management.md

 **Rule 3(Fail to run both Rule 1 and 2):**
 IF (1 == false & 2 == false & 3 == false & 4 == false), please keep the severity as A, then [transfer to the next region.](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/306262/Case-Handoff-Process?anchor=process-for-critical-%2F-24*7-cases)
 <span style="color:#DF0101;">**Exception:** </span> Political/special reason stated by customer or TAM to keep the case as Severity A.
+(Any exceptional reason to keep Sev A, please specify it clearly in 'Reason for CritSit' in [Handover Note](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/306262/Case-Handoff-Process?anchor=general-template) so next engineer can understand the special situation.)

 ---
 **Additional Info:**